arturict/goncalo-portfolio/POSTHOG_SETUP.md

 If events aren't showing up:
 1. Check browser console for errors
 2. Verify environment variables are set
-3. Check Network tab for PostHog requests
+3. Check Network tab for `/ingest` requests (not direct PostHog URLs)
-4. Ensure ad blockers aren't blocking PostHog
+4. Ensure your server is proxying requests correctly
+5. Verify Coolify environment variables match the ones in this doc

+**Note**: All PostHog requests now go through `/ingest/*` on your domain, so you shouldn't see any requests to `us.i.posthog.com` in the Network tab - this is normal and expected!

 ---